From a very early age, Alexandra has known and loved the ocean.

 Alexandra has been deeply involved in Oceana's campaigns to curb overfishing in the countries that control about one third of the world’s wild fish catch in order to win policy victories that can increase biodiversity in our oceans and deliver more seafood to the future.
 The global fish catch peaked in the late 1980's and has been declining ever since.
 Alexandra works with Oceana to reduce overfishing by advocating for science-based catch limits, reducing harmful fishing subsidies and stopping illegal, unreported and unregulated (IUU) fishing.

-Alexandra joined forces with Oceana in 2011 as Senior Advisor to help mobilize awareness and support for the organization's important work.
+She joined forces with Oceana as a Senior Adviser in 2011 to help mobilize awareness and support for the organization's important work.
 She has joined Oceana expeditions, events and campaigns to help propel their important work to ever larger audiences and deeply believes in the mission and track record of the organization.

 About the plastic...